Mediterranean Critical Zones - Socioecological Crises and Strategic Resilience in Egypt and Lebanon

 3. Contribution to a better understanding of the underlying onto-epistemological constraints in the entangled fields of environmental humanities and social sciences, Earth and engineering sciences and research-driven environmental policies.

-4. Establishment of an international research network of regional experts and partners in the MEMME region, which will enhance cooperation and exchange between the participants and lead to further collaborative research and projects addressing Mediterranean critical zones of global climate change.
+4. Establishment of an international research network of regional experts and partners in the EMME region, which will enhance cooperation and exchange between the participants and lead to further collaborative research and projects addressing Mediterranean critical zones of global climate change.